canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

-In this case, any one who can log in to either ANOTHER-SSO-ACCOUNT-ID or YET-ANOTHER-SSO-ACCOUNT_ID accounts can sign system user assertions with keys registered to those accounts.
+In this case, any one who can log in to either ANOTHER-ACCOUNT-ID or YET-ANOTHER-ACCOUNT_ID accounts can sign system user assertions with keys registered to those accounts.
 And such system user assertions are valid for systems built with this model.

 ### Self-signed system user assertions